Ear surgery, also called otoplasty, is a surgery that can improve the shape, position or proportion of the ears in adults or children.

 If you’d like to make an appointment for a consultation to learn whether ear surgery is right for you or your child, contact Dr. Art Armenta’s office.
-Dr. Art Armenta is a Diplomat and certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.
+Dr. Art Armenta is a Diplomate and certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.

 Texas Medical Center